jayronsoares/automated_data_engineering/README.md

 ## Data Engineering Process
-Import, clean, and transform CSV, LOG, JSON files, then load them into MySQL database; perform basics analysis using SQL and display the results.
+Import, clean, and transform CSV, LOG, JSON files, then load it into MySQL database; perform basics analysis using SQL and display the results.

 ## Setup your environment: